 - A postlude (credits and an ending theme) is added after the final scene.

-Depending on the version and editing, the movie runs about 30-35 minutes.
+Depending on the version and editing, the movie runs just under or just over half an hour.

 Tropes included in this Video Series: